ulrikstrid/ligo/gitlab-pages/docs/language-basics/modules.md

 In this example you will also notice the `export` keyword.
 A statement within a module can be accessed from outside the module if it is exported.

+> In the experimental version of JsLIGO everything is public by default, so
+> also the statements that are not exported.
+This will change in the future to
+> match JavaScript's behaviour.

 </Syntax>

 ## Using Modules